kekker/demo/content/docs/scenarios/purchase-order.md

 If all is well, the response code is `200`.
 The response body is empty.

-## 3. Make sure on PrivEth-2 node the Deal status is Issued
+## 3. Make sure on Seller node the Deal status is Issued
 Use `GET`-method call `/api/deals/{UID}` where `{UID}` is the Deal identifier

 > **Attention!**